Autism does not fall under the mental health benefits of the medical aids and medication does not fall under Chronic.

 - the care-dependent child/children must not be permanently cared for in a State Institution.

-Application for SASSA or renewal of SASSA can also be done when you child attends a government subsidised special needs school.
+Application for SASSA or renewal of SASSA can also be done when your child attends a government subsidised special needs school.

-SARS – You will have to go see an offical at your local SARS office to complete the forms to enable you to claim back for certain expenses related to transport, medical and treatment for your child’s Autism.
+[simple_tooltip content=’South African Revenue Services’]SARS[/simple_tooltip] – You will have to go see an official at your local SARS office to complete the forms to enable you to claim back for certain expenses related to transport, medical and treatment for your child’s Autism.
 Some people have expressed their disappointment regarding claiming back from SARS as the hoops (the GAF-score) you have to jump through is too many.
 But you can:

-- See list of Qualifying physical impairment or disability expenditure
+- See a list of Qualifying physical impairment or disability expenditure

 - IRT-DD form – Confirmation of Diagnosis of Disability